What I Am Now Praying For

 Today, I have come up with a new list of prayer requests.
 Okay, let me tell you what it entails.

-First in my new list of prayer requests is that I loose the excess weight I have gained in the past six months.
+First in my new list of prayer requests is that I lose the excess weight I have gained in the past six months.
 In addition to praying about it, I have resolved to be eating moderately and exercising daily.
 I believe with such kind of praying and hard-work, I will have lost weight and regained my youthful looks by April 1st.
 Watch this space!

 Second is that I develop a good self-esteem most of the time.
 I have included self-esteem in my list of prayer requests because I sometimes suffer from moments of excessive guilt - nameless, unreasoning, unjustified guilt which paralyses needed efforts to convert retreat into advance.
 With a sound self-esteem, I believe I will find it easier to achieve my goals.